Potty preparing a puppy is THE NUMBER ONE issue individuals have with their pups and canines.

-Remember, He is a Baby
+Keep in mind that, He is a Baby

-It is a part of the process.
+It is a piece of the procedure.

-Monitor Your Puppy’s Environment
+Screen Your Puppy's Environment

 Get Him Outside Often